Massachusetts Businesses Say: Discrimination Hurts Our Bottom Line

-- Policies protecting transgender people allow Massachusetts businesses to retain and attract top talent, improving the state’s business climate.
+- Policies protecting transgender people allow Massachusetts businesses to retain and attract top talent, improving the state’s economy.

 - Inclusive policies make Massachusetts a more desired destination for travel and vacation, bolstering the state’s critical tourism industry.